quentinsf/icsv2ledger/README.md

 * The account names used in the autocompletion are read both from the mapping file and, optionally, from a Ledger file or files.
 (It runs 'ledger --format %(account) reg" to get the names')

 Lots of room for improvement here, but it's a starting point.
 To make it work you probably just need to tweak the __init__ method of the Entry object to match the fields in your CSV file.
+Run it with the '-h' or '--help' argument for the option syntax.

 Feedback most welcome.
 Quentin Stafford-Fraser